How to create a list of lists in Python

 print(matrix)--OUTPUT--[[1, 2, 3], [4, 5, 6], [7, 8, 9]]

-You can build a matrix by combining a for loop with a list comprehension.
-This method gives you the clarity of a loop for building rows while keeping the row creation logic compact.
+You can efficiently build a matrix by combining a for loop with a list comprehension.
+This method gives you the readability of a loop while keeping the row creation logic concise and powerful.

 Advanced list techniques